Overview

 Building GCC requires GNU Make.
 On FreeBSD either install via pkg install

-or build from ports under devel/gmake
+gmake or build from ports under devel/gmake.
+On Linux your make command is

-and see if the first line is
+probably gmake in disguise.
+Run make --version and see if the first line is

-something like GNU Make 4.2.1
+something like GNU Make 4.2.1.

 In addition to GCC, we will also need to compile GNU Binutils since it contains the assembler, linker, and other necessary tools.